INTEGRATIVE KUNDALINI YOGA

 KUNDALINI SYNDROME, Understanding and how to Treat

 Yogi Sharanananda says,

-When experiencing Kundalini Syndrome, one should temporarily stop or reduce the Meditation and Yoga practices, and concentrate on purification of the energy bodies.
+When experiencing Kundalini Syndrome, one should temporarily stop or reduce the Meditation and Yoga practices, and concentrate on the purification of the energy bodies.
 Salt baths and following a vegetarian diet will help to cleanse the energy bodies.
 Seeing a Pranic/Shen Kung Energy Healer would also be a good idea.

 Interdisciplinary dialogue within these particular schools of psychology has now established some common criteria in order to describe this condition.
-Motor symptoms are thought to include tremors, shaking, spontaneous or involuntary body-movements and changes in respiratory function.
+Motor symptoms are thought to include tremors, shaking, spontaneous or involuntary body movements, and changes in respiratory function.

 Sensory symptoms are thought to include:

 - changes in body temperature (feelings of heat or cold)